stergiosbamp/crm-go-api/README.md

-# This is a Go API for Horisen
+# A pluggable, simple and fast API for your CRM.